<< Back

 The Color Clear - Starcharm

-Tragic post Boston moment was getting asked to open this show at O'brien's and having to say no... this song is addictive.... the bass sounds so good ......... listened to it one million times cursing my luck
+Tragic post Boston moment was getting asked to open this show at O'Brien's and having to say no... this song is addictive.... the bass sounds so good ......... listened to it one million times!!!!!!!!!!

-The hot air from the dryer that WORKS!
+2. Feeling: The hot air from underneath the dryer

 AUTUMNAL ASS SOUP